 A new storyline!

-The Africa Museum now tells the truth of the past, and paints a picture of modern-day Africa.
+The Africa Museum in Tervuren now tells the truth of the past, and paints a picture of modern-day Africa.
 Instead of a very colonial view of the continent, it presents the shared histories of Belgium and the Central African countries, and deals with contemporary themes such as daily life, language, music, biodiversity and climate change.
 It even allows the pendulum to swing the other way from colonialism to critically describe the negative consequences of Belgium’s involvement in Africa.
 And all this not from the point of view of the Belgians, but from the African people themselves.
 It really is refreshing.

 And its view on colonialism?